 The frequency of marketing communication and its effects on customer relationships has gained interest in recent studies.
 Reinartz and Kumar (2003) found that the number of mailing efforts of a company is positively related to profitable customer lifetime duration.
-Indeed, being regularly in touch with customers has positive effects on their loyalty.
+Indeed, being regularly in touch with customers can have positive effects on their loyalty.
 For example, regular e-mailings have positive effects on brand attitudes, purchases and loyalty (DuFrene 2005; Merisavo and Raulas 2004).
-Similarly, the usage of mobile services and receiving of mobile advertising messages are found to have positive effects on consumers' brand relationships and long-term purchase behaviour (Merisavo et al. 2006; Nysveen et al. 2005).
+Similarly, the usage of mobile services and receiving of mobile advertising messages are found to have positive effects on consumers' brand relationships and long-term purchase behavior (Merisavo et al. 2006; Nysveen et al. 2005).
 These results imply that the strategic focus of ongoing brand communication via digital channels should be in creating meaningful brand encounters and deepening consumer-brand relationships, not just in seeking additional sales.
 This proposition is, for sure, not a new one in marketing as the frequency of marketing communication has been a central research topic.
-The findings on the effects of frequency thus provide one established base for building the theory of DMC.